ksjadon/atmlocator/README.md

 --> This is the first time I am using Apache Camel and not aware of basic.It's time taking development for me to integrate with Spring.
 So I didn't coded all module and just created a architecture to achive the things.

-* There is no need to create two services but as I developed SPRING rest api first and later don't get enough time to integrate with Camel, I created another serice for just integratin.
+* There is no need to create two services but as I developed SPRING rest api first and later don't get enough time to integrate with Camel, I created another service for just integratin.